 - Matera: Sassi Hotel

-Price:£1625 per person per holiday fully inclusive ( this price is for solo occupancy )
+Price:£1625 per person per holiday for this unique trip ( this price is for solo occupancy )

 Our holidays are small group holidays and this is limited to 12 women.

 - 7 nights in ensuite solo occupancy room